How to Get to Panajachel and Lake Atitlan

 Frequently Asked Questions

-How much does transportation cost from Guatemala to Panajachel?
+How many kilometers is it from Guatemala to Panajachel?

-How long does it take to get from Guatemala City to Panajachel?
+How to get to Panajachel from Guatemala City?